kkmhogen/KBeaconDemo_Android/README.md

         newCommomCfg.setTxPower(-4);

         //set the device to un-connectable.
-        // Warning: if the app set the KBeacon to un-connectable, the app can not connect to it if it does not has button.
+        // Warning: if the app set the KBeacon to un-connectable, the app cannot connect to it if it does not has button.
         // If the device has button, the device can enter connect-able advertisement for 60 seconds when click on the button newCommomCfg.setAdvConnectable(0);